Helping Physician Practices Connect for Success with EHR Usability Support

 No. 1: They’ll talk things through.

-The best consultants will take the time to sit down with the host organization to discuss their goals for and the level of EHR management and flexibility they can provide physician practice recipients.
+The best Epic/EHR consultants will take the time to sit down with the host organization to discuss their goals for and the level of EHR management and flexibility they can provide physician practice recipients.
 With respect to implementation, the right consultant company will provide fully dedicated resources and “white glove service” from kickoff to go-live and beyond.
 These consultants keep each side’s interests and impacts in mind, such as by minimizing time commitment and disruption to the daily operations of both the host and recipient.

 No. 2: They’ll provide comprehensive training.

 An expert consultant will provide sufficient hands-on training to position organizations for a positive experience during go-live and beyond.
-The KLAS Arch Collaborative cites training as the No. 1 predictor of physician EMR satisfaction.
+The KLAS Arch Collaborative cites training as the No. 1 predictor of physician EHR satisfaction.
 Training isn’t just a one-day class or a set of videos.
 High-quality training consists of giving staff direct experience and assistance in getting oriented to the system in ways directly related to their daily work.

 No. 3: They’ll deliver ongoing customer and technical support.